jmonzon87/PokeMicro/README.md

 ## License

-Distributed under the gpl-3.0 License.
+Distributed under the MIT License.
 See `LICENSE.txt` for more information.